ashwinma14/todoist-ai-assistant/README.md

   "contains": ["meeting"],
   "label": "meeting",
   "move_to": "Meetings",
-  "create_if_missing": false   // Only works if you create them }
+  "create_if_missing": false   // Requires manual label and section creation }
 ```

 **Workflow:**
 1. Create labels in Todoist for categories you want (e.g., `meeting`, `urgent`)
 2. Create sections in Todoist for organization you want (e.g., `Meetings`, `Urgent`)
-3. System automatically applies labels and organizes matching tasks
+3. The system automatically applies labels and organizes matching tasks
 4. URLs work automatically regardless of manual setup

 ---